network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Propagation delay from the client to the server as well as queuing in the bottleneck node will cause latency.
 Beyond these traditional sources of latency, other factors may influence the results as well.
-Many networks deploy transparent TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators",...
+Many networks deploy transparent TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators" and similar middleboxes.
 As the methodology relies on the use of HTTP/2, the responsiveness metric will be influenced by such devices as well.

 The network will influence both kinds of latency probes that the responsiveness tests sends out.
-Depending on the network's use of Smart Queue Management and whether this includes flow-queuing or not, the latency probes on the load-generating connections may be influenced differently than the probes on the separate connections.
+Depending on the network's use of Active Queue Management and whether this includes flow-queuing or not, the latency probes on the load-generating connections may be influenced differently than the probes on the separate connections.